FlorinGh/data-analysis-and-prediction-masters/README.md

 - [ ] Good use of tools in data analysis and machine learning, ideally in more than one language
 - [ ] Database knowledge: SQL, Postgres
 - [ ] Lots of practice and projects to show
+- [ ] You must network continually to broaden your contacts

 **PREREQUISITES • 6 COURSES**